 Drinks are also expensive but if you’re itching for a burger, then this is OK – didn’t see any locals here.

 Decided to continue north and inland a little to Dalat.

 The Sinh Tourist bus (159,000VND) leaves Saigon at 07:30hrs and the journey takes about 8.5 hours, so I’m told.

-As you can imagine, there are many street hawkers up at the crack of dawn selling coffee, baguettes, snacks, and cakes.
-So if you miss breakfast, pick up a relatively cheap eat from these guys (there’s one right opposite the road from the Sinh office).
+As you can imagine, there are many street hawkers up at the crack of dawn around this area selling coffee, baguettes, snacks, and cakes.
+So if you miss breakfast at your hotel, then pick up a relatively cheap and delicious eat from these guys – there is one right opposite the road from the Sinh office that is very good.

-I particularly love the Vietnamese freshly baked baguette with pate, a little salad mix, and some sort of meat – very tasty.
+I particularly love the Bánh mì, which is Vietnamese freshly baked baguette (introduced by the French during Vietnam’s colonial period), containing pate, a little fresh salad mix, and some sort of meat – very tasty.